 All applicants to Whittier College receive individual attention and consideration throughout the admission process.
 Prospective first year and transfer students can apply for entrance in the Fall or Spring semesters.
-Detailed information concerning application requirements and deadlines can be found, by contacting the Office of Admission, or on the College web site (www.whittier.edu).
+Detailed information concerning application requirements and deadlines can be found at www.whittier.edu/admission.

 First Year Student Admission

-Whittier College strongly recommends that first year applicants enter with at least four years of English, three or four years of mathematics, two or three years of one foreign language, two or three years of social studies, and two or three years of laboratory science.
-Honors, Advanced Placement, and International Baccalaureate courses add further strength to an applicant’s record and are considered favorably in the admission deliberations.
+Whittier College strongly recommends that first-year students enter with at least four years of English, three or four years of mathematics, two or three years of one foreign language, two or three years of social studies, and two or three years of laboratory science.
+Honors, Advanced Placement, and International Baccalaureate courses add further strength to an applicant’s record and are considered favorably in the admission deliberations, but not required.

 Transfer Student Admission